 Most people who develop breast cancer have no family history of the disease, but we know that’s not always the case.
 A person’s family history, inheritance, race and ethnicity are all important risk factors that have long been part of our research agenda.
-Our scientists have been behind major breakthroughs in this area, including the role BRCA1 and BRCA2 play in breast cancer and the genetic link to more aggressive breast cancers in women of African descent.
+Our scientists have been behind major breakthroughs in this area, including discovering the role BRCA1 and BRCA2 play in breast cancer and uncovering the genetic link to more aggressive forms of the disease in women of African descent.

 The more progress our researchers make, the better doctors are able to predict who is at risk and what can be done to prevent cancer’s onset.